-Renault has made a firm commitment to driving down the cost of motoring and thanks to an average weight saving of around 100kg across the range, the Clio demonstrates some impressive economy and emissions figures.
+Renault has made a firm commitment to driving down the cost of motoring and thanks to significant weight savings over he previous generation model, this fourth generation Clio demonstrates some impressive economy and emissions figures.
 In fact, for more than half the range, there'll be no annual road tax to pay thanks to the way that sub-100g/km CO2 emissions figures grant exemption.

-So, a promising return for Renault to a position amongst the class leaders in the supermini segment.
-The French brand hasn't always identified and prioritised the things that really matter to small car buyers, which is one reason why in recent years the Clio has slipped down the sales charts.
-So what does really matter to these people?
-Efficiency, practicality and safety?
+This fourth generation Clio has proved to be a big step forard over its Clio III predecessor.
+Want efficiency, practicality and safety?
 All this stuff has been properly addressed here.
-I have a suspicion though, that looks are as much if not more of a buying incentive.
+We have a suspicion though, that looks are as much if not more of a buying incentive.
 Just as well then, that this car scores there too.

 Let's leave the final words to Renault boss Carlos Ghosn: 'there's nothing wrong with any car company that good cars won't fix'.
 He's absolutely right.
 And so is this Clio.